-As shown in Panel B, treated municipalities' land use is similar to that of integrated municipalities in 2010, suggesting that they do not systematically differ in their housing and land-use regulations.
-The share of built land in treated municipalities is 0.74 percent on average (against 0.73 percent in integrated municipalities), the average height of housing constructions is 1.6 stories for both types of municipality, and their measures of floor-to-area ratio (FAR) stringency are very similar.
-Additionally, the average housing price to income ratio of treated municipalities is very close to that of integrated municipalities.
+suggesting that they do not systematically differ in their housing and land-use regulations (Panel B).
+The share of built land in municipalities forced to integrate is 0.74 percent on average (against 0.73 percent in integrated municipalities), the average height of housing constructions is 1.6 stories for both types of municipality, and their measures of floor-to-area ratio (FAR) stringency are very similar.
+Additionally, the average housing price to income ratio of resisting municipalities is very close to that of integrated municipalities.

-Overall, treated municipalities are quite representative-based on observables-of an average French municipality.
-This is reassuring for the identification strategy, as we would not expect completely different groups to display parallel trends in the outcomes of interest.
-Moreover, the set of treated municipalities is very diverse, which will enable me to perform heterogeneity analysis and to provide evidence that different types of municipality face different consequences of integration.
+Overall, municipalities forced to integrate are quite representative-based on observables-of an average French municipality.
+This is consistent with resistance being driven by the costs of integration, as different costs apply to different types of municipalities, as outlined in the conceptual framework.
+This is also reassuring for the identification strategy, as we would not expect completely different groups to display parallel trends in the outcomes of interest (see Section 4.2).